Skip to Main Content

 Why It Matters

-Cybersecurity isn’t just an IT issue — it’s a campus-wide responsibility.
-With AI reshaping the digital landscape, staying informed is more important than ever.
-From spotting a fake video to recognizing a suspicious email, your vigilance helps protect our entire community.
+Cybersecurity isn’t just the job of IT teams — it’s a shared responsibility across our entire campus.
+As AI reshapes the digital landscape, staying informed and aware is more important than ever.
+Whether you’re spotting a suspicious email or double-checking the source of a video, your vigilance helps safeguard our community.

-Let’s build a safer, smarter digital campus — one click, one conversation, one action at a time.
+Let’s work together to build a safer, smarter digital campus — one thoughtful click, one informed conversation, and one secure action at a time.

 September 29, 2025